process-analytics/bpmn-visualization-examples/CONTRIBUTING.md

 There are many ways to contribute:

 - updating the [BPMN diagrams](./bpmn-files) used to test `bpmn-visualization` and demonstrate its rendering capacities
-- submitting bug reports and [new examples](./examples)in the [Github Issues](https://github.com/process-analytics/bpmn-visualization-examples/issues/new)
+- submitting bug reports and [new examples](./examples) in the [Github Issues](https://github.com/process-analytics/bpmn-visualization-examples/issues/new)
 - [improving](CONTRIBUTING.md#code-and-documentation-changes) the README

 ## Code and documentation changes guidelines